Duke of Edinburgh Award

 In the event of a major change to the plans, a message will be sent via the School Twitter account (this will appear on the home page of the school website).

-Supervisors will be Mrs E Stott and a group of volunteers/staff.
+Supervisors will be Mrs E Humphries and a group of volunteers/staff.

 Supervision during the day: When the teams are walking they will leave check cards with comments.
 They know what to do in an emergency and it will also be possible for them to reach an emergency number.
 This phone number is checked for any messages.
 Parent/Guardian contact information will be left with a member of the Senior School staff.

 Supervision during the night: At Bronze level camping is supervised and staff will stay at the campsite.
 Sensible behaviour is expected.
-The student’s performance and behaviour will indicate whether they will be responsible enough for the Test.
+The student’s performance and behaviour will indicate whether or not they will be sufficiently responsible for the Test.

 DofE Silver Award

 The Silver training covers the skills of more advanced navigation using maps, compasses, lightweight walking, teamwork, appropriate clothing and equipment in the hills.
 The students also learn how to keep equipment to a minimum and what to do in an emergency.

 - Complete a 30 mile expedition in a group on an unaccompanied walk through “Open countryside”